GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/genai-product-catalog/README.md

 3. Documentation: In addition to documentation in the source code, the repo contains step-by-step deployment guidance.

-4. Example Frontend: Can be used for demonstration purposes or to accelerate deployment of a customer specific frontend
+4. Example Frontend [coming soon]: Can be used for demonstration purposes or to accelerate deployment of a customer specific frontend

 ## Notebooks